EDISON®2020 Award-winning, GRAMMY®2021 & Latin GRAMMY®2020 Award-Nominated Project

 “Crystal clear voice, strong and confident (…) has the courage to make the classic Fado sound absolutely contemporary and of the moment”

 “Longing, love, nostalgia are the themes, performed with a voice that is unsurpassed in purity and variability”

-This project features 10 songs – all arranged/orchestrated to BIG BAND and CHAMBER ORCHESTRA by Portuguese GRAMMY® & Latin Grammy® Award-nominated Jazz vocalist/composer Maria Mendes and GRAMMY® Award-winner & Latin Grammy® Award-nominated jazz arranger/pianist/producer John Beasley.
+This project features, live in concert, 12 orchestrated songs – all arranged to BIG BAND and CHAMBER ORCHESTRA by Portuguese GRAMMY® & Latin Grammy® Award-nominated Jazz vocalist/composer Maria Mendes and GRAMMY® Award-winner & Latin Grammy® Award-nominated jazz arranger/pianist/producer John Beasley.

 The lyrical characteristics of the famous Portuguese folk music style Fado are dramatic love stories and ‘saudade’ -Saudade is the Portuguese name for deep feelings of nostalgia and a profound desire for a loved one who is forever gone.
 These themes remain intact with the new compositions and Jazz orchestrations, where Mendes expresses her vision on how Fado stands up in times of modern love.
 Additionally, the Brazilian living legend, composer/multi-instrumentalist Hermeto Pascoal has written a Fado song specially for Mendes and this project.